-Once upon a time there was this Writer / Director named William Malone.
+Once upon a time there was this young Writer / Director named William Malone.
 William Malone saw the movie ALIEN and said to himself "I can make a movie worse than that!" and he went forward and wrote and directed SCARED TO DEATH, which even went so far as to have a H.R.
-Giger rip-off of the ALIEN design (Malone called it "Syngenor" or some such crap).
+Giger rip-off of the ALIEN biomechanical design, even going so far as to have that creature also kill with its tongue (Malone called it "Syngenor" or some such crap).
 That was 1981.

 A few more years passed, 14 to be exact, before William Malone's prose once again proved that he was unbankable as a writer.
 He wrote the wretchedly bad UNIVERSAL SOLDIER II starring Jean Claude Van Damme - whose only competitor in the category of Worst Martial Art Movies Ever Made is Steven Seagal.